Contributed By Arnold & Porter

 To distinguish between medical devices and medicinal products, it is important to consider:

 Where the assessment is not straightforward, or where disagreement arises, the MHRA's Medicines Borderline Section is able to issue determinations.
-Where there is doubt, a product will be classified as a medicinal product.
+Where a product falls into more than one category, a product will be classified as a medicinal product.

 Biological medicinal products must meet the same quality, safety and efficacy criteria to obtain an MA as those for non-biological medicinal products.
 However, since biological medicinal products are especially sensitive to change in starting materials or manufacturing conditions, they are subject to specific requirements, as set out in Annex I to EU Directive 2001/83, as amended by Schedule 8B of the HMRs.